ariannalandini/rap-commands/UKBB_rap_BMI_burden_test.md

 - [Regenie_step2](#regenie-step2)

 ### 0) Prerequisites

 ##### Create the target cohort
-From the overall project cohort, extract the individuals of White British ancestry and add phenotype(s) and covariate(s) columns of interest: in this case, they would be bmi (phenotype), age and sex (covariates).

-Since this is only an example, we extracted a subset from the available sample.
-We restricted the analysis to white British women, between 55 and 60 years old, with not missing BMI values.
-This subset cohort was created using the [Cohort browser](https://documentation.dnanexus.com/user/cohort-browser#opening-datasets-using-the-cohort-browser) and then exported into text file by using the [Table exporter app](https://ukbiobank.dnanexus.com/app/table-exporter).
+From the overall project cohort, extract the individuals of White British ancestry and add phenotype(s) and covariate(s) columns of interest: in this case, these would be bmi (phenotype), age and sex (covariates).
+This cohort was created using the [Cohort browser](https://documentation.dnanexus.com/user/cohort-browser#opening-datasets-using-the-cohort-browser) and then exported into text file by using the [Table exporter app](https://ukbiobank.dnanexus.com/app/table-exporter).
 Find [here](https://dnanexus.gitbook.io/uk-biobank-rap/working-on-the-research-analysis-platform/accessing-phenotypic-data-as-a-file#selecting-fields-of-interest-in-the-cohort-browser) further details on how to access phenotypic data as a file check.

+Once

 Login in dxpy (DNA Nexus CLI tool used to interact with the platform) by typing:
 ```bash